Skip to main content

 Can I get a local exemption and the Circuit Breaker in the same year?

 Yes, many seniors do.
-But the state says you must subtract local exemptions and other reductions when you calculate your eligible property tax payments for Schedule CB.
+But you must subtract local exemptions and other reductions when you calculate eligible property tax payments for Schedule CB.
 In other words, you can often stack the programs, but you cannot count the same dollar twice.

 Is there a senior property tax freeze in Massachusetts?